 - Your Instructor - This provides descriptions/bios of the individual(s) teaching the course.

-Navigating through lectures
+Navigating through lessons

 If a section of your course is marked with a clock icon, then the section has not been released yet; in other words, the school owner is “dripping” out this section over time.
 You’ll need to wait until the section is released by the school owner before you’ll be able to view it.
-Once this time has elapsed, you’ll receive an email notification from the school and you’ll be able to access the lectures in the section.
+Once this time has elapsed, you’ll receive an email notification from the school and you’ll be able to access the lessons in the section.

-If you do not achieve a passing grade on a quiz within a set number of retakes, then you will not be able to progress to the next lecture.
+If you do not achieve a passing grade on a quiz within a set number of retakes, then you will not be able to progress to the next lesson.
 Your school owner will receive an email notification indicating that you are not able to progress through the course and will have the option to reset your quiz score.
 If the school owner resets your quiz score, then you will receive an email notification indicating that you can retake the quiz.

 Marking your course progress